Jtalk/jca-socket-connector/README.md

 # Overview #

 This is a JCA 1.6 resource adapter for async networking IO.
 In opposite to JCA-Sockets project, SocketConnector is JCA-compliant.
 Current version allows asynchronous TCP operations via Netty IO engine.
 This project may also be treated as a JCA reference project utilizing all the major parts of the Java Connectors Architecture.
-[SocketConnectorTester](https://bitbucket.org/__jtalk/socketconnectortester) is a sample application using this connector.
+This project also includes a sample application which uses this connector.

 # Current status #

-SocketConnector now only supports TCP interactions.
+SocketConnector only supports TCP interactions for now.
 UDP support is planned but not yet implemented.

 # Application server #

-This project is written and tested for WildFly 8.2.
+This project is written and tested on WildFly 8 and 9.
 It includes a deployment descriptor for IronJacamar JCA container as WildFly seems not to support connectors configuration right.
 By default in IronJacamar-driven environments TCP connection factory will be bound to java:/socket/TCP JNDI path.

 # Structure overview #

 SocketConnector structure consists of several sub-projects:

 * SocketConnectorAPI.
-This must be laid to the application server classpath or, in case of JBoss, be installed as module.
-This jar contains API interfaces used by both resource adapter and end-user EJB's.
-One should declare this module as a dependency in his project's manifest.
-API jar also contains @NetAddress validation annotation for activation spec validation.
+This must be deployed separately to provide independent API interfaces and classes for everyone despite of their class loaders.
+This jar contains API interfaces used by both resource adapter and end-user beans.
-* SocketConnectorJAR.
-This is an actual resource adapter implementation.
-It should be included into RAR and deployed to the application server.
 * SocketConnectorRAR.
-This is a resource adapter archive wrapper upon the SocketConnectorJAR.
-SocketConnectorRAR.rar should be deployed to the application server for this connector to work.
+This is a resource adapter archive wrapper over the SocketConnectorJAR.
+This RAR should be deployed to the application server for this connector to work.
+* SocketConnectorTesterEAR.
+This is a sample project and connector tester.
+If your SocketConnectorRAR instance is deployed right, the Tester must be able to be deployed and must report it's successful connection interaction to the application log.
+The Tester project is useful when deploying this connector for the first time to make sure everything is all right, there's no need to keep it deployed any time later.

 # Deployment #

 Here's the JBoss/WildFly deployment process:

-* Create a me.jtalk.socketconnector.api module containing SocketConnectorAPI jar (it's suggested to use bin/jboss-cli interface).
+* Deploy SocketConnectorAPI to the application server
 * Deploy SocketConnectorRAR to the application server.
 * TCPConnectionFactory is not accessible through java:/socket/TCP name in default JNDI context.